Usually - BIRDS eat FISH.

 Lavoir - scene of impending doom - on the left. |

-One moment, the pigeons are peacefully taking a drink at the side of the canal.
+One moment, the birds are peacefully taking a drink at the side of the canal.

 Maybe even dipping their bird-feet into the water.